Sales & Support: +1 (480) 360-6463

 Dexterity

-This is a skill mostly everyone in all orthodontic departments should have.
+This is a skill that almost everyone in all orthodontic departments should have.
 Having good hand-to-eye coordination is good because you will be assisting surgeons in close quarters on a very small part of a patient's mouth.
 You should be confident in this skill and practice to be as good as possible.

 Listening Skills

 To perform effectively and on time, listening skills are a must.
 You will constantly be taking instructions from the oral surgeon, it is your job to pay attention and listen carefully, especially when working under pressure in emergencies.
-Oral surgeon dental assistants should also pay attention and listen to the patients’ needs and other healthcare professionals.
+Oral surgeon dental assistants should also pay attention and listen to the patient’s needs and other healthcare professionals.

 Oral Surgeon Dental Assistant Job Description Template (Free)

-We are currently looking for an attentive and diligent oral surgeon dental assistant who will assist and support our oral surgeons and help out patients before, during, and after surgery.
+We are currently looking for an attentive and diligent Oral Surgeon Dental Assistant who will assist and support our oral surgeons and help out patients before, during, and after surgery.

 Your duties will include monitoring the patient’s vital signs before surgery and preparing and sterilizing surgical instruments, materials, and equipment.

 To become a successful oral surgeon dental assistant, you must demonstrate great listening skills as well as organizational skills.
-An outstanding oral surgeon dental assistant should know how to perform X-rays and 3D scanning and has in-depth knowledge of all the procedures and equipment.
+An outstanding oral surgeon dental assistant should know how to perform X-rays and 3D scanning and have in-depth knowledge of all the procedures and equipment.

 Oral Surgeon Dental Assistant Duties & Responsibilities: